token-mint/ngnt/README.md

 ### Ownable
 The contract has an Owner, who can change the `owner`, `pauser`, `blacklister`, or `masterMinter` addresses.
 The `owner` can not change the `proxyOwner` address.

+## Running Tests
+To run the tests, in the project path on your terminal, run `npm test`